-Metal Detecting Virgin Site
+Metal Detecting Coins at Virgin Site, page 18

-Hunting With Your Partner(s) As A Team Is Always Beneficial
+Treasure Hunting With Your Partner(s) As A Team Is Always Beneficial

 But soon our "coin plantation" got depleted of good signals.
 Tahhir started flattening the grass at a different part of the field.
 I decided to switch a 7-1/4 inches coil for 10-1/2 inches coil in order to get deeper targets.
 Even though I changed the settings on my Explorer as well, I noticed a big difference in my machine performance: it became almost quiet producing only broken signals.